CONTINUING EDUCATION UNIT (CEU):

 Wharton County Junior College will make every effort to begin and hold class at the designated time.
 Each class is contingent on the required minimum number of students.
 Occasionally, extenuating circumstances arise requiring a cancellation or delay in class start date and time.
 In such cases, WCJC’s Continuing Education Department will attempt to notify all students by telephone.
 Wharton County Junior College reserves the right, when necessary, to cancel classes, alter schedules, or substitute instructors.
 Students are contacted only in the event of a class cancellation or change.

-Students may request a full refund by submitting such request at least three full business days prior to the first class meeting shall receive a 100% refund of all tuition and fees unless an earlier refund date is published for an individual course, seminar, workshop, conference, or other non-credit offering.
-Refunds will be processed and sent back to the student, or the student may request the refund be applied toward the tuition of another non-credit class.
+Students may request a full refund by submitting such request at least three business days prior to the first class meeting, unless an earlier refund date is published.
+No other refunds are available.
+Refunds will be processed and automatically returned to the student, or the student may request the refund be applied toward the tuition of another non-credit class.

 The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
 FERPA gives parents certain rights with respect to their children's education records.
 These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.

 ADULT EDUCATION LEGISLATION & POLICY GUIDANCE

 Regulations and information concerning the Adult Education and Family Literacy Act of 1998: This law reforms federal employment, adult education, and vocational rehabilitation programs and integrates workforce investment and education activities for adults and youth.